Fulfillment Planner

 PROBLEM

-Produced goods that get stuck at a production plant can lead to delayed revenue, product spoiling, or costly plant shutdowns.
+Goods stuck at a production plant can result in delayed revenue, product spoilage, or expensive plant shutdowns.

-Yardmasters who are responsible for planning and ordering railcars need a way to fulfill incoming orders while avoiding bottlenecking the railroad tracks with too many railcars.
+Yardmasters tasked with planning and ordering railcars require a solution to fulfill incoming orders without causing congestion on the railroad tracks with an excess of railcars.

 SOLUTION

-Provide a customizable yard scheduler tool with built-in validations so that Yardmasters can easily plan railcar movements.
+Provide a customizable yard scheduler tool with integrated validations, empowering Yardmasters to easily plan railcar movements.

-Fulfillment Planner gives the Yardmaster a custom-built view of their railyard and allows the user to drag orders and railcars to appropriate loading spots.
-They can assign specific rules to individual locations that restrict product type or railcar type, taking the guesswork out of order fulfillment.
-Each plan can also generate shift-specific switchlists to order railcars to or from their facility.
+Fulfillment Planner provides Yardmasters with a tailored view of their railyard, enabling users to drag orders and railcars to designated loading spots.
+Users can apply specific rules to each location, regulating product and railcar types for precise order fulfillment.
+Additionally, each plan can generate shift-specific switchlists for efficient railcar movements to and from the facility.

-My task was to participate in the project research and distill our findings into intuitive designs that aligned with the existing product experience.
+My role involved active participation in project research and translating our findings into intuitive designs that aligned with the existing product experience.

 PROCESS